 Exclusive deal for Wirefly visitors!
 Get $48 off select smartphones and tablets from T-Mobile by entering your unique promo code at checkout.
 Web only.
 Qualifying rate plan required.
 Click "Claim this Deal" to view your unique promo code.

-For a limited time, Wirefly Online Exclusive: $50 off select smartphones.
+For a limited time, Wirefly Online Exclusive: Exclusive online offer: $50 Off Select Smartphones!
 New device payment required.
-Use promo code WIREFLY50 at checkout to receive your discount.
-This works for a wide variety of phones.
-Click CLAIM THIS DEAL to see all the phones you can get $50 off.
+Use promo code WIREFLY50 at checkout to receive discount.
+Excludes upgrades.
+Excludes iPhone 6s, iPhone 6s Plus

 In 2013, the HTC One made a spectacular introduction.
 With an attractive design with broad appeal, the phone featured an amazing display, powerful camera and exceptional performance.
 The HTC easily surpassed the expectations of many.
 The only major drawback in creating a device so far beyond the competition would be designing an even more impressive phone.
 Nonetheless, the HTC One M8 does not disappoint.